 VSO only works with carefully-vetted partners in each country so your skills are put to the best possible use.

 You’ll work where you’re needed most, improving care for some of the world’s poorest people.

 And you'll pass on your skills and experience to local healthcare workers, so your time abroad has a long-lasting legacy.

 When you volunteer you learn a lot of things on placement that you wouldn’t learn at home.
 You get to develop your skills and learn more about health in a global setting.
-You get to make a difference in 6 months which you might not feel with a job at home that you can really see that.
+You get to make a difference in six months which you might not feel with a job at home.
 You can see things changing.
 You feel like you’ve had a big impact.